avian-digital-forensics/avian-scripts/README.md

 For details on a specific script please read the pertaining readme.

 ### Available in-app scripts
-* Connected Addresses - creates a csv file with information about what addresses a specific address has sent messages to.
+* Connected Addresses - creates a csv file with information about what addresses a specific address has exchanged messages with.
 * Tag Messages Sent to Sender - tags all items sent to the sender of that item.

 ## Worker Side Scripts (WWS's)